bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Log into to [My Activity](https://myactivity.google.com).
 This lists all the activity Google records for your account.
 Delete all the archives you no longer want Google to store.
 Select the *Activity Controls* and `pause` all the activities provided.
+Likewise log into [Ad Settings](https://https://adssettings.google.com) and disable personalization.
 Congratulations, Google is now collecting less of your private information :tada:.

 Web Searching
 =============